twinleaf/twinleaf-rust/twinleaf-tools/README.md

 		tio-tool data-dump

-A TUI data monitor:
+A TUI device data monitor:

 		tio-monitor

+A TUI device health monitor:

+		tio-health

 And a variety of additional functions for use with Twinleaf sensors.
+Each tool can be called with the `--help` argument for more information.

 ## Installation

 The tools can be installed using

 		cargo install twinleaf-tools

+It can be installed with the ability to convert to HDF5 using

+		cargo install twinleaf-tools --features hdf5

 It is convenient to add the cargo binary directory to the default search paths.
 Cargo will report where the binaries and installed and which path to add to your environment, if necessary.